-4. Audio-Visual Equipment: If you intend to use any special equipment, such as videotapes, movies, slides, tape recorders or digital projection equipment, you should make the appropriate arrangements prior to the date of the trial and advise the Courtroom Deputy.
+- 4. Audio-Visual Equipment: If you intend to use any special equipment, such as videotapes, movies, slides, tape recorders or digital projection equipment, you should make the appropriate arrangements prior to the date of the trial and advise the Courtroom Deputy. - 5.
+Court Reporter Services: If you desire to have daily copy or any other extraordinary court reporter services during trial, you must so notify the Chief Deputy Court Clerk a minimum of one week before the date the case is scheduled to be called for trial.